Best SharePoint Intranet Approach for Government & GCC High

 Does Origami support GCC High?

-Does Origami host or transmit data outside the tenant?
+Does Origami transmit data outside the tenant?

-Can Origami coexist with custom SPFx solutions?
+Can Origami work with custom SPFx?

-Is this approach suitable for regulated environments?
+Is this suitable for regulated environments?